shahriarc224/Python_Code/README.md

 # Python_Code

 <br>
-When i am using Ubunt then i hsve to paste this command in the terminal of vs code
+When I am using Ubunt then I have to paste this command in the terminal of vs code

 <br>
 <br>